kellya/poke/README.md

 You may disable chat integration on a single page by setting ``cactus_chat_disable`` to ``True`` in the article metadata.
 The details for setting metadata varies depending on the document source, see [Pelican's documentation](https://docs.getpelican.com/en/4.5.4/content.html) for specifics.

+You may override the cactus chat section ID with ``cactus_section_id`` in the metadata.
+This allows you to optionally use the same chat for multiple pages, or to override the default name for things like fixing the difference in automatic generation from version 1 to 2 of poke.
+See section below.

 ### RestructuredText

 Metadata in RestructuredText is specified at the top of the file, wrapped in colons: